mars0i/popco2/src/sims/bali/doc/initialnts1.md

 offerings.
 This seems to contain information for tourists produced by people who've visited Bali.)

+cf. Eiseman vol. I, p.
+53 there is a description of the state of mind necessary for making water holy.

 [an aside: contrast this with recent *1984*-inspired teen movies like "Divergent" and "The Giver".]